DaveEstey/React-Profile/README.md

 ## Description

-This project is to be used as an understanding of how to use componenets within React, and React in general.
-In this project, you can see how you can use browserRouter to be able to navigate the application and even downloading my resume!
+This project is to be used as an understanding of how to use components within React, and React as a whole.
+In this project, you can see how you can use browserRouter to be able to navigate the application, using a third party contact me page and even downloading my resume!

 ## Table of Contents